TirthDadhaniya/Modern-Saas-Landing-Page/README.md

 Create new components in the `components/` directory and import them in `app/page.tsx`.

-## 🚀 Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy automatically on every push

-### Netlify

-1. Build the project: `npm run build`
-2. Deploy the `out/` directory

-### Other Platforms

-The project is compatible with any static hosting platform that supports Next.js.

 ## 📝 Available Scripts

 - `npm run dev` - Start development server